 I always like to show you where I get my food from, especially as I don’t live in America at this moment in time.
 Luckily, we have a supermarket that sells products from Tesco’s (a supermarket in the UK) and even more luckily they have corn dogs on sale.
 I say this, as they are not exactly popular in this neck of the woods!

 You may scoff that these are not true authentic corn dogs, but upon further inspection they seem pretty close to me.
-The only slight downside is the fact these are mini corn dogs, not the full-sized variety.
+The only slight downside is the fact these are mini corn dogs (otherwise known as corn dog bites), not the full-sized variety.

 The main thing with cooking in the air fryer is timing, as it differs from the main cooking instructions on the packet.
 Hopefully, after my experimentation, you will know exactly what to do 🙂